Table of Contents

 Asthma symptoms can vary among patients.
 There is no cure for asthma, but it can be controlled using prescription medications.
 Common preventative medications include Advair Diskus (fluticasone and salmeterol), Asmanex Twisthaler (Mometasone), and Singulair (Montelukast).
 When asthma is controlled, many people can go for long periods without showing regular symptoms.
 Others may only show symptoms during exercise.
 When patients do suffer from shortness of breath, quick-relief inhalers such as Ventolin (albuterol) can help relieve symptoms.

-Asthma is an incredibly common condition and affects more than 330 million people around the world.
+Asthma is a common condition and affects more than 330 million people around the world.
 Despite being so prevalent, the exact cause of asthma is still unknown.
 While we do not know what causes this disease, there are several risk factors that can increase your risk of developing asthma.
 Keep reading to learn more about genetic and environmental risk factors.

 Risk Factors for Asthma